-A facility should be able to delay an attack for a sufficient period of time to allow appropriate response by security personnel via barriers and barricades—such as fencing, walls, locking mechanisms, bollards, etc.—and hardened targets.
+A facility should be able to delay an attack for a sufficient period of time to allow appropriate response by security personnel via barriers and barricades (e.g., fencing, walls, locking mechanisms, bollards) and hardened targets.
 These measures may delay attacks from both personnel and vehicles attempting to access the critical asset.

 Delay measures should also take into account security issues.
 For example, a facility with release COI should consider strong vehicle barriers and sufficient vehicle standoff distances around the COI.
 The required standoff distances vary depending on the building components used in the construction of the facility.

 Facilities should also consider their business operations, especially if they ship, receive, or sell COI.
-These facilities should consider having delay security measures that include a “know-your-customer” program, in-transit tracking of COI, confirmation of shipments, etc. Similarly, a facility may put security measures in place to conduct and manage inventory of COI.
+These facilities should consider having delay security measures that include a "know-your-customer" program, in-transit tracking of COI, and confirmation of shipments.
+Similarly, a facility may put security measures in place to conduct and manage inventory of COI.